Azure/azure-sdk-for-python/README.rst

 DISCLAIMER ON PREVIEW VERSIONS
 ==============================

+You can install additional preview packages not handled by the "azure" meta-package.

-Please note that some packages are distributed as preview version and you will need to tell pip:
+Please note that these packages are distributed as preview version and you will need to tell pip:

 - Use the ``--pre`` flag: ``pip install --pre azure-mgmt-web``

 - Specify the version: ``pip install azure-mgmt-web==0.30.0rc6``

 Some of these generated libraries have not yet been tested extensively, and some have known issues.